Beilinson-Parshin adeles via solid algebraic geometry: Introduction

+We chose to work over $\Z$ for convenience, but the first three sections of this paper should go through without change if one chooses to work in finite type over a field $k$ using the category of ultrasolid $k$-modules, defined and studied in \cite{aparicio2024ultrasolidhomotopicalalgebra}.
+Moreover, the arguments of the last section and the appendix will also go through if one is willing to assume the base field to be countable.

+In the case of a finite dimensional Noetherian scheme, a natural approach would be to first define the category of ultrasolid modules over a Noetherian ring and then glue those categories over a Noetherian scheme.
+While the first step doesn't seem very hard, and thus the arguments of the first three sections of this paper should work for a finite dimensional affine Noetherian scheme, the second step seems to require developing some more theory that is beyond the scope of this paper.

-For the case of a general Noetherian scheme, the natural approach within the world of solid algebraic geometry seems to be to work with filtered colimits of completions to define tubular neighborhoods.
+Another potential approach seems to be to work with filtered colimits of completions to define tubular neighborhoods.
 However, this would seem to produce a variant of Beilinson-Parshin adeles, in which the local factors are expressed not as completed localizations of general Noetherian rings, but as filtered colimits of completed localizations of finite type subrings.